eglaab/3clpro/README.md

   [extractHydeScores.py](extractHydeScores.py)

-- Script for the automation of molecular docking runs using the LeadIT software (iterating over all compound files in working directory):
+- Script for the automation of molecular docking runs using the LeadIT software (iterating over all compound files in the working directory):

   [docking_leadit_script.sh](docking_leadit_script.sh)